KazaKazan/sup/README.md

 <h2>Using Git</h2>

 If the git option is passed, the script will first check if a repository with the project name exists for a user.
-If it doesn't, it prompts to user to exit or create a repository. <b>Creating a repository requires github-cli to be installed and the user authorization to be configured.</b>
+If it doesn't, it prompts to user to exit or create a new public repository. <b>Creating a new repository requires github-cli to be installed and the user authorization to be configured.</b>

 The repository with the provided project name is then cloned.
-At this step, the script will check if the repository is empty, and exit if it isn't.
+After this step, the script will check if the repository is empty, and exit if it isn't.

 Additionally, a `README.md` file will be created in the project directory.